Edited by: Jessica Merritt

 Let’s take a look at each of the status perks, starting with upgrades.

 This is a monumental benefit.
-Not only will they be amongst the highest to potentially receive an upgrade, but Executive Platinums have traditionally reported some of the highest upgrade percentages across any elite tier in any elite program across any airline, which is a real testament to the value of this status.
+Not only will you be amongst the highest to potentially receive an upgrade, but Executive Platinums have traditionally reported some of the highest upgrade percentages across any elite tier in any elite program across any airline, which is a real testament to the value of this status.

 When requesting an upgrade for an eligible trip, here is how the upgrade displays according to the airport priority list (PALL):